Accessible Journeys Magazine

 Accessible destination round up

-By Jennifer Allen As a disability travel writer, I have a lot of unique experiences exploring accessible destinations and attractions with my family.
+As a disability travel writer, I have a lot of unique experiences exploring accessible destinations and attractions with my family.
 Every once in a while something sticks out as exceptionally fun and accessible – we share those here.
-Fort Wayne, Indiana Fort Wayne is the all encompassing family vacation destination that I’ve always

 Read More »